-Kirklees has diverse communities living in diverse geographies.
-Communities tell us this is important to keep in view when considering how you contribute to developing Inclusive communities in your organisation.
-For example - what do we mean by neighbourhood, or what we mean by consultation
+Kirklees has diverse communities living in varying geographies.
+Communities tell us this is important to keep this in view when considering how you contribute to developing inclusive communities in your organisation.
+For example: what do we mean by neighbourhood, or what do we mean by consultation?

-There are a number of ways of ensuring your organisation understands Kirklees communities;
+There are many ways of ensuring your organisation understands Kirklees communities:

-- Data who, how many and what need examples. - Intelligence what statutory and other research-based intelligence we have
+- Data for example, who? how many? what? - Intelligence what statutory and other research-based intelligence we have. - Insight this includes analysis of data and intelligence but also qualitative information such as: stories, case studies, people's views and opinions, gathered through conversations, meetings and surveys.

-- Insight this includes analysis of date and intelligence but also qualitative information such as stories, case studies, people's views and opinions gathered through conversations, meetings and surveys - Links to Kirklees community data sites can be found in the appendices
+Links to Kirklees community data sites can be found in Appendix II.